Patrick Pearse: Early life and influences

 Pearse soon became involved in the Gaelic revival.
 In 1896, at the age of 16, he joined the Gaelic League (Conradh na Gaeilge), and in 1903, at the age of 23, he became editor of its newspaper An Claidheamh Soluis ("The Sword of Light").

 In 1900, Pearse was awarded a B.A. in Modern Languages (Irish, English and French) by the Royal University of Ireland, for which he had studied for two years privately and for one at University College Dublin.
 In the same year, he was enrolled as a Barrister-at-Law at the King's Inns.
 Pearse was called to the bar in 1901.
-In 1905, Pearse represented Neil McBride, a poet and songwriter from Feymore, Creeslough, Donegal, who had been fined for having his name displayed in "illegible" writing (i.e. Irish) on his donkey cart.
+In 1905, Pearse represented Neil McBride, a poet and songwriter from Feymore, Creeslough, County Donegal, who had been fined for having his name displayed in "illegible" writing (i.e. Irish) on his donkey cart.
 The appeal was heard before the Court of King's Bench in Dublin.
 It was Pearse's first and only court appearance as a barrister.
 The case was lost but it became a symbol of the struggle for Irish independence.
 In his 27 June 1905 An Claidheamh Soluis column, Pearse wrote of the decision, "it was in effect decided that Irish is a foreign language on the same level with Yiddish."